y2737924daohegua/corber/pages/android-setup.md

 ---
 layout: page
-title:  "Android Studio Setup"
+title:  "Android Setup"
 ---
 The most beginner friendly way to achieve Android builds is via Android Studio.
-For more advanced users sdks can also be installed with homebrew or manually from the Android Studio Website.
+For more advanced users SDKs can also be installed with homebrew or manually from the Android Studio Website.

 In order for Android builds to work, your system must have the following packages configured:
 - JDK 8